Dakota Ditcheva

 Dakota Lili-Joa Ditcheva (Дакота Дичева; born 25 July 1998) is a British mixed martial artist and former Muay Thai fighter currently competing in the women's Flyweight division of the Professional Fighters League (PFL).
+As of January 27, 2026, she is #1 in the PFL women's flyweight rankings.

 She was part of the British team at the 2016 International Federation of Muaythai Amateur World Championships in Jönköping, Sweden, winning gold.
 She is an overall three-time world champion in the junior divisions and Daily Mirror and Sport England Pride of Sports Young Sportsperson of the Year.

 Background

 Born on 25 July 1998, in Sale, Greater Manchester, England, Dakota Ditcheva grew up in a family of martial artists.
 Her father, Ivo Ditchev, is Bulgarian, born in Samokov.
 Her mother, Lisa Howarth, a multiple-time world kickboxing champion, had influenced Dakota's interest in combat sports.
 Immersed in this environment from a young age, Dakota began her training in various martial arts disciplines, including kickboxing, Muay Thai, and later, Brazilian jiu-jitsu.

 Before transitioning to professional mixed martial arts (MMA), Dakota competed in kickboxing and Muay Thai, winning championships in both disciplines.
 In May 2016, she represented Great Britain at the International Federation of Muaythai Associations (IFMA) World Championships, where she earned a gold medal in the female junior 57 kg division.

 Dakota describes herself as having two nationalities, English and Bulgarian.
 She regularly flies a double English-Bulgarian flag and feels proud of both her backgrounds.
 She speaks a bit of Bulgarian and travels to the country several times per year to visit relatives.

-Dakota is a lifelong fan of football club Manchester City, and replicates various Manchester City players' goal celebrations after winning her fights as a trademark.
+Dakota is a lifelong fan of football club Manchester City.